 The numbers $1 billion and “5 million coffins” have been used recently with this “FEMA coffin” narrative.
 Regarding the claims of 5 million coffins, Lacey stated that at that time there were approximately 50,000 casket liners stored at the site, and estimated that the original number was probably 70,000 to 80,000.
-“It’s nowhere near the quantity they talk about on the Internet.”
+He has been quoted as saying, “It’s nowhere near the quantity they talk about on the Internet.”
 Note that at that original allegations claimed that 500,000 coffins were ordered.

 Owned by the Government

-Answering claims that the government, specifically FEMA, laid claim to these “coffins,” Lacey once again put the questions to rest, “They’re not owned by any one individual, company or the government.”
+Answering claims that the government, specifically the Federal Emergency Management Agency (FEMA), laid claim to these “coffins,” Lacey once again put the questions to rest, “They’re not owned by any one individual, company or the government.”

 One writer, perhaps influenced by Jones’ statements, claimed that these containers were too large to hold one person, and cited Patent 5,425,163 as proof that these are “cremation containers for multiple bodies.”
 If we take a look at the patent, however, the phrase “multiple bodies” does not exist.
 Further, that patent appears to describe a completely different product altogether, as it is a cremation container, not a casket liner already established above.
 The liners featured in the photos above more closely resemble this patent for “funeral vaults.”